AdobeDocs/experience-manager-learn.en/help/foundation/security/understand-cross-origin-resource-sharing.md

 ## Dispatcher caching concerns and configuration {#dispatcher-caching-concerns-and-configuration}

 Starting with Dispatcher 4.1.1+ response headers can be cached.
-This makes it possible to cache CORS headers along w the CORS-requested resources, as long as the request is anonymous.
+This makes it possible to cache [!DNL CORS] headers along w the [!DNL CORS]-requested resources, as long as the request is anonymous.

 Generally, the same considerations for caching content at Dispatcher can be applied to caching CORS response headers at dispatcher.
-The following table defines when CORS headers (and thus CORS requests) can be cached.
+The following table defines when [!DNL CORS] headers (and thus [!DNL CORS] requests) can be cached.

 | Cacheable | Environment | Authentication Status | Explanation |
 |-----------|-------------|-----------------------|-------------|